Reduced Course Load

 2. You must be enrolled in at least 6 units at SJSU (both undergraduates and graduate students).
 Of these 6 units, only 3 units can be online.
 This type of RCL can only be authorized once (usually during the first semester of study at SJSU) per degree program level.

-a full-time course load to complete degree requirements.
+register for a full-time course load to complete degree requirements.

 1. Academic Advisor, Department Chair, or Dean must Authorize the Final Semester RCL

 RCL for Medical Reasons: Illness or medical conditions preventing you from being enrolled full-time.